 ➡️ Buy Pineapple Ginger Sauce from Stonewall Kitchen

-And while we are on the subject of fishy delicacies that we share with our friends from the Far East in common, then of course the eel As in Japan, the snake-like fish is also used here for storage and consumption smoked .
-It usually ends up in a bun , the Japanese drape it as special banquet For example, at New Year's on a bed of white rice and glaze it with a slightly sweetened teriyaki sauce soy-based.
+And while we are on the subject of fishy delicacies that we can share with our friends from the Far East in common, then of course the eel As in Japan, the snake-like fish is also used here mostly for storage and consumption smoked .
+It usually ends up in a bun , the Japanese drape it as special banquet For example, at New Year's on a bed made of white rice and glaze it with a slightly sweetened Teriyaki sauce soy-based.

 ➡️ Buy Teriyaki Sauces from Stonewall Kitchen